tongxinw/bangali.ai/_posts/2020-02-18-initial-blog-post.md

 </div>
 <br/>

 As we can see, the accuracy for epoch_dense_4, here represents consonant training is 96%, and is 97.5% for the validation.
 There is no overfitting or underfitting during the training process.
-This shows that we have reached our goal for a relatively high accuracy score, but we will still improve it later on.

-The plot above shows the training histories of all three components (root, vowel, and consonant).
-We can see that overall the accuracy score of recognizing consonants is higher than the other two.
-The root group only reaches 88% and it still has large room for improvements.

 ## Next Step: